 If it’s a full-on high performing trail running shoe that you’re after for a loved one, or yourself, then this shoe is worth a look.
 Have a read of our review of it here: Inov-8 Trailroc 285 Review

-Barefoot Running – We even have a top pick for minimal trail running & hiking: The Xero Terraflex
+Barefoot Running – We even have a couple of top picks for minimal “barefoot” zero drop trail running & hiking:

 The Xero Terraflex is a super flexible, lightweight and zero drop shoe will have you running with natural and efficient form in no time.
 They are also very reasonably priced – coming in at $99.99 from the Xero Shoes online store.